 - Road conditions in Carmarthenshire have improved during 2020/21.
 Carmarthenshire has the second largest highway network in Wales (3,482 Km of highways) and more than double the Welsh average of 1,578Km.
 We also have the third highest traffic volume in Wales at 2.06 billion vehicle km/per year (2018) far higher than the Welsh average of 1.33 billion (Cardiff highest at 3.0 billion followed by Rhondda Cynon Taff at 2.15 billion).
-The % of A class, B and C class roads in Carmarthenshire in a poor condition (red zone) has reduced; with the % of A class roads in poor condition decreasing from 5.4% to 4.1%, B roads from 4.7% to 3.4% and C roads from 12.5% to 12.0%. - A total of 111 people were killed or seriously injured on Carmarthenshire's roads in 2019, this is the 2nd highest figure in Wales behind Powys and an increase on 2018 of 97.
-These include 25 motorcyclists and 27 persons aged 16-24.
-Although we cannot control the number of road traffic incidents on the county road network, we do work with partner agencies to encourage the safer use of the road, engage with high-risk road user groups (motorcyclists, the elderly, young drivers), invest in targeted road safety engineering projects and assist the Police with speed enforcement campaigns and address community concerns about speeding.
-Updated data will be published in July 2021
+The % of A class, B and C class roads in Carmarthenshire in a poor condition (red zone) has reduced; with the % of A class roads in poor condition decreasing from 5.4% to 4.1%, B roads from 4.7% to 3.4% and C roads from 12.5% to 12.0%. - A total of 55 people were killed or seriously injured on Carmarthenshire's roads in 2020, every fatality is a tragedy, but this is a 50% reduction on 2019 figures of 111.
+Despite this we have the 3rd highest figure in Wales behind Caerphilly (67) and Powys (85).
+These include 10 motorcyclists (25 in 2019) and 15 young people aged 16-24 (27 in 2019).
+COVID-19 lockdown during 2020 has had a dramatic effect of this data with far less traffic on the roads.
+However, as the number of vehicles on our roads return to pre-pandemic volumes, it is likely that the number of people killed or seriously injured on our roads will increase.

+A Welsh Government initiative was to reduce the numbers killed or seriously injured on our roads by 40% from 2013 to 2020, this has been exceeded in Carmarthenshire with a 53% reduction.
+Although we cannot control the number of road traffic incidents on the county road network, we continue to work with partner agencies to encourage the safer use of the road, engage with high-risk road user groups (motorcyclists, the elderly and young drivers), invest in targeted road safety engineering projects and assist the Police with speed enforcement campaigns and address community concerns about speeding.